-The emergence of a new circular industry in Norrbotten
+The emergence of a new industry in Norrbotten

-In Luleå, LKAB is now planning for a circular industrial park for extracting critical minerals.
-It could create up to 500 new jobs.
+In Luleå, LKAB is now planning for an industrial park for extracting critical minerals.
+It could create hundreds of new jobs.
 The facility will then be of great importance for Sweden’s and the EU’s self-sufficiency and reduced dependence on China and Russia when it comes to rare earth elements and mineral phosphorus fertilisers.

 The demand for rare earth elements for electric cars and wind turbines, among others, is expected to increase more than fivefold by 2030.
 Today, Europe is also dependent on imports of these minerals, where China dominates the production.
 Phosphorus is one of three nutrients in mineral fertiliser and is essential for our food production.
 Along with rare earth elements, it is on the EU’s list of critical minerals.
 Europe is dependent on imports of these critical minerals and China completely dominates the market for rare earth elements, a factor which increases the vulnerability of European industry.
 Increased self-sufficiency in critical minerals is therefore high on the agenda throughout Europe.